sander/hierarchical-deterministic-keys/keys.md

 #### Remote key derivation example

 Instead of a locally generated index, an HDK can also be derived using a key handle as per Asynchronous Remote Key Generation (ARKG) [[draft-bradleylundberg-cfrg-arkg]].
-To enable ARKG, the instance uses HDK-Seed-Remote and provides the output public key to a data provider.
-The data provider returns a key handle, using which the instance can derive a next-level key pair and seed using HDK-Derive-Remote.
+To enable ARKG, the instance uses HDK-Seed-Remote and provides the output public key to an issuer.
+The issuer returns a key handle, using which the instance can derive a next-level key pair and seed using HDK-Derive-Remote.

 Locally derived parents can have remotely derived children.
 Remotely derived parents can have locally derived children.